shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 [Sabrina](https://en.wikipedia.org/wiki/Sabrina_the_Teenage_Witch_%281996_TV_series%29), [CEIA](https://en.wikipedia.org/wiki/Clarissa_Explains_It_All)
 [Neo-Tech](https://rationalwiki.org/wiki/Neo-Tech), various
 characters from [Judaism](https://en.wikipedia.org/wiki/Judaism)
-, some of their stars, and some of my own friends and relatives were real and integrated together.
+, some of their actors, and some of my own friends and relatives were real and integrated together.

 I did a lot of crazy stuff, but eventually a psychiatrist asked me if I thought